Mushroomizer/VulaChallenge/README.md

 # VulaChallenge
-Please download and extract solution.rar and run the executable, the console will show you the instructions
+Please download and extract Solution.rar and run the executable, the console will show you the instructions